-Sandwell use the Structures Asset Management Planning Toolkit to support to support long term decision making in respect of bridges and structures.
+Sandwell use the DfT Structures Asset Management Planning Toolkit to support long term decision making for bridges and structures.

-A copy of the Structures Asset Planning Dashboard is shown below as Table 6.
+A copy of the Structures Asset Planning Dashboard is shown below (Fig 7).

-Table 6: Summary of the Condition of Sandwell's Bridges and Structures
+Fig. 7: Summary of the Condition of Sandwell's Bridges and Structures